Most of us writing about story pick one of the following terms and stick with it:

 Unless a critic understands this character function, it’s easy to fall back on a simple murder count to justify these murders and rapes.
 A simple count up will reveal more male characters killed in fiction than female characters, overall.
 But there’s a really important difference.
 When male characters get killed they most often have agency.
 Effectively, male victims are self-determined characters, even at moment of death.

 The Women In Fridges trope was coined by Gail Simone after she read an issue of Green Lantern in which The Green Lantern comes home to find his girlfriend has been killed and stuffed in the fridge.
 In Thor: The Dark World (2013), a woman gets murdered, and that forces the brothers to work together and grow.
 And so on and so forth.
-There are many, many examples.
+There are many, many examples, and the trope is as old as storytelling itself.

 Despite wide awareness of this trope, male writers who get a disproportionate amount of funding for bringing their stories to a popular audience seem completely oblivious to how they’re still using women and PoC in this way.